Quick Answer

 • Emergency exception: FCC Part 97.403 specifically permits any station to provide emergency communication when normal systems are unavailable and there’s an immediate threat to life or property.
 Part 97.405 covers government requests for amateur assistance.
 These are real legal provisions — know them.

 • Identification: Use your assigned call sign when transmitting.
+Every time.

 • Restrictions: Operate only within the modes, power levels, and bands your license class permits.
 Encryption is prohibited on amateur bands, and commercial use is restricted.